J. Valentine

+Johnnie Valentine Newt (born July 9, 1979) is an American R&B singer, songwriter and podcaster from San Francisco, California.
+He is known for his work with R&B singer Tank, and served as a member of his production group Song Dynasty.

+Newt was credited with songwriting work on Tank's singles "When We" and "Emergency", while his credits for other artists include Tyrese's "I Like Them Girls", the title track of NSYNC's album Celebrity (2001), Mario's "How Could You," and Omarion's "I'm Tryna".
+He guest performed on Tupac Shakur's posthumous albums, Still I Rise (1999) and Until the End of Time (2001).

+He began hosting the "R&B Money" podcast in 2022 alongside frequent collaborator Tank.
+The podcast was nominated for Best Work of Music Journalism - Multimedia at the 2023 International Music Journalism Awards.

 Early life

 Valentine was born in The Fillmore District of San Francisco, California.
 As a kid, J. and his brothers would go down to Fisherman's Wharf where they were street performers.
 J. attended Balboa High School, where he played varsity basketball all four years of high school and AAU along with the likes of NBA players Drew Gooden and Deshawn Stevenson.
-J. was also seen in Keyshia Cole's debut video "I Changed my Mind" as her love interest and worked on her last album as a producer and songwriter.
-He is of African American and Chinese ancestry.
+J. was also seen in Keyshia Cole's debut video "I Changed My Mind" as her love interest.
+He also worked on her 2010 album Calling All Hearts as a producer and songwriter.
+Valentine is of African-American and Chinese ancestry.
+His father was African-American and his mother was Chinese-American.